SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 ## FAQ

 **Q: I shared a dependency to a team, but we don’t see any email notification.**
 A: The share “invitation” is not sent via email.
-Rather, the team would be able to add that project as a dependency to their new or existing projects.
+Rather, the team would be able to add that Project as a dependency to their new or existing Projects.

-**Q: I shared a dependency to a team, but they don’t see the package listed when they try to add as a dependency.**
+**Q: I shared a dependency to a team, but they don’t see the Package listed when they try to add as a dependency.**
-A: Be sure the new project and dependent project are using the same language, eg Scala or Python.
-If the new project is a Scala project, only Scala Packages can be added as dependencies.
+A: Be sure the new Project and dependent Project are using the same language, eg Scala or Python.
+If the new Project is a Scala Project, only Scala Packages can be added as dependencies.

 **Q: How do I use subgraphs from a dependency?**
-A: Like Pipelines, Subgraphs can be used by dependent projects via [configurable variables.](https://docs.prophecy.io/low-code-spark/pubsub/shareable-subgraphs/#configurable-subgraphs)
+A: Like Pipelines, Subgraphs can be used by dependent Projects via [configurable variables.](https://docs.prophecy.io/low-code-spark/pubsub/shareable-subgraphs/#configurable-subgraphs)

 **Q: Does Prophecy provide a DataQuality Package?**
 A: Not yet, but coming soon!

 **Q: How would I take a Package built by another team and evolve it in a new direction?
-That is, how can two teams take a single project in two different directions?**
+That is, how can two teams take a single Project in two different directions?**
 A: One excellent option here is to **Clone** the Project instead of use as a Package Dependency.
 For example, let’s say the MarketingAnalytics team loved the `Framework` Package and wanted it to become a holding place for all the Marketing Pipelines.
 The Platform team, however, wants to keep the `Framework` Project as general as possible.
-How can the two teams each take a version of the project in their own direction?
+How can the two teams each take a version of the Project in their own direction?

 ![18](img/18-ph.png)
 Just **(1)Clone** the `Framework` Project, and **(2)provide** a new name, team, Git account, and repository.